 To explain further, this is my vision for what a simpler life will look like for our family:

-1. Owning Less
+1. Simplify Your Life by Owning Less

-Declutter and Embrace a Minimalist Life
+Declutter and Embrace a Minimalist Lifestyle

 I love Joshua Becker’s definition of minimalism as:

-“the intentional promotion of the things we most value and the removal of everything that distracts us from it.”
+“The intentional promotion of the things we most value and the removal of everything that distracts us from it.”

 Simplifying life requires removing the excess so only the things we really need or love remain in our homes.
 It means looking at your home with a critical eye to decide what does or does not add value to your life.
 Then only keeping the things that add value.
 Only the things you use and love.